| ||||

 If you choose to bring your own laptop for the exercises then register here.
 In case you want to borrow a laptop from the department, please register here.

 The course will take place in the period from 23.
-February 2026 to 03.
+February 2026 to 04.
 March 2026.
 In the morning there will be lectures that introduce you to the key concepts of the programming language.
 In the afternoon you will be provided with exercises.
+The mandatory part is the last three days in which you will implement the algorithms you learned in Numerics.

 Contact person: Georgios Vretinaris and Simon Kochsiek